 These defenses or others could be employed in defending a case in which it is alleged that you were driving drunk and caused an accident.

-A highly skilled criminal defense attorney can help you navigate through the criminal justice system, and fight back by presenting a compelling, persuasive defense.
+A highly skilled Campbell County criminal defense attorney can help you navigate through the criminal justice system, and fight back by presenting a compelling, persuasive defense.
 With a DUI with injury or death defense attorney, you may have a good chance of acquittal, a reduced charge, or a reduced sentence.

 Our award-winning Gillette criminal defense lawyers at Steven Titus & Associates, P.C., have an unparalleled work ethic and an impressive win-loss ratio in court.
 With our team’s resources and years of experience defending the rights of our clients, you can be confident that we will treat you and your case with the utmost respect, care, and professionalism to get the best results.
 Contact us today at (307) 257-7800 to schedule a free case strategy session.